 A place where an array of leaders, legendary inventors, dignitaries, visionaries and many prestigious visitors were drawn to throughout its history, Key West’s Harry S. Truman Little White House holds a special place in the history of America.
 Constructed in 1890 to serve as the naval station’s command headquarters during the Spanish-American War, World War I and World War II, this historic site later became the second White House.

 We’re committed to providing the safest and most convenient tours possible.
-We can’t wait to see you all once again starting June 4!

 Please read following temporary changes below in order to provide our guests with the safest and most comfortable experience: